-It is possible to aggregate the valuations of individual project additions by type of site, company, and distance, to the respective population.
+It is possible to aggregate the valuations of individual project additions by type of site, company, and distance, to the respective population (see results in Appendix G).
 This section describes this aggregation for three SROs:

 - The Fens Reservoir

 - South Lincolnshire Reservoir

 - Grand Union Canal.